patdaburu/elastalk/README.md

 ## Getting Started

-The project's documentation contains a section to help you [get started](http://www.comingsoon.net) as a developer on the project.
+The project's documentation contains a section to help you [get started](https://elastalk.readthedocs.io/en/latest/getting_started.html) as a developer or user of the library.

 ## Development Prerequisites